 Dmitri Berlinsky, associate professor of violin and artist teacher at the Michigan State University College of Music, arrived on the international scene as the youngest winner in the history of the Paganini International Violin Competition in Genoa, Italy.
 This victory led to his performance on Nicolo Paganini's own Guarneri del Gesú instrument, a privilege shared by only a handful of artists in history.
-Subsequent triumphs at the Montreal International Violin Competition (Grand Prize), the International Tchaikovsky Competition, and the Queen Elizabeth Competition in Brussels led to appearances with major orchestras in Europe, Russia, the Far East, and North and South America.
+Subsequent triumphs at the Montreal International Violin Competition (grand prize), the International Tchaikovsky Competition and the Queen Elizabeth Competition in Brussels, led to appearances with major orchestras in Europe, Russia, the Far East, North and South America.

 Berlinsky has performed in such major venues as Carnegie and Avery Fisher Halls in New York, Kennedy Center in Washington DC, Tokyo's Suntory Hall, Great Hall of the Moscow Conservatory, Mariinsky Concert Hall, Leipzig Gewandhaus, Berlin Philharmonic Hall, Munich Herkulessaal, Palais des Beaux Arts in Brussels, Bonn Beethoven Hall, Le Place des Arts in Montreal and Teatro Colon in Buenos Aires, among others.